dkirkby/E4S/projects/Chatter.md

 Bidirectional communication is also known as [duplex](https://en.wikipedia.org/wiki/Duplex_(telecommunications)), which comes in two flavors: **full-duplex**, where communication is possible simultaneously in both directions, or **half-duplex**, where both sides must take turns.
 Explain why our implementation is half-duplex and how it could be easily upgraded to full-duplex.

 The untethered Pico now waits for a message, processes it, then returns the result.
-In this example, the processing is simply to [convert to upper case](https://docs.python.org/3/library/stdtypes.html#str.upper), leading to this repeated output in the Mu editor serial window:
+In this example, the processing is simply to [convert to upper case](https://docs.python.org/3/library/stdtypes.html#str.upper), leading to this repeated output in the editor Shell window:
 ```
 >> Hello, world!
 << HELLO, WORLD!